 Together with Lawter we enabled their employees to pioneering new technologies that will diversify and grow the business.
-When the company’s SAP tools and supporting applications were nearing end-of-life, and their cloud platform contract was due for renewal, they saw an opportunity to upgrade their applications, infrastructure, and services to support future growth.
+When the company's SAP software and supporting tools and supporting applications were nearing end-of-life, and their cloud platform contract was due for renewal, they saw an opportunity to upgrade their applications, infrastructure, and services to support future growth.
 Lawter has plans to move to SAP HANA but this was not an immediate goal.
 In addition, cost containment was critical.
 We upgraded all applications to the latest versions, then migrated them to an integrated networking and hosted data center solution, with security built in by design.
-Their branches in seven countries across four continents now connect to the data center, where SAP and other applications are hosted, over a seamless global network.
+Their branches in seven countries across four continents now connect to the data center, where SAP software and other applications are hosted, over a seamless global network.

 Why today’s inventors need tomorrow’s infrastructure